 Beyond the standard set of tradeoffs, ease of use adds an additional dimension to the decision making logic.
 For a product to be easy to use, it has to match the design of the system, web or otherwise, to the user’s abilities and expectations for how the system should work.
 The definition for quality changes to mean something other than pure engineering quality.

-The most explicit example of this kind of tradeoff avoidance is the case where the best solution for a ui design involves extra work for a developer, or creates a code base that is slightly harder to maintain.
-For some teams, they will always chose easier code maintenance over an improved customer experience.
+The most explicit example of this kind of tradeoff avoidance is the case where the best solution for usability involves extra work for a programmer.
+For some teams, they will always choose easier code maintenance over an improved customer experience.
 A smarter team will recognize that in some situations, it is better for the development team to suffer, than for customers to suffer.
 Good managers should understand this general situation as a familiar tradeoff situation, not as an easy win.

 From a code architecture perspective, the user interface of any website or product is almost always described as being the top layer.
 The implication, intentional or not, is that this top layer is both simpler than the underlying layers, and also, the least consequential to the overall architecture.
 It’s easy for engineers and project managers to believe that this is true, because it facilitates the notion that somehow, as long as everything is done well at the lower layers, the topmost UI layer will be easy to manage.

 Of course, from the customers perspective, things are completely reversed.
 The only thing that a customer ever experiences is the UI layer.
 The most reliable and performant system architecture is worthless if the customer can’t figure out how to do whatever it was they bought the product for.
-In fact, in many cases, customers would prefer an easy to use system that was slow, or crashed every so often, to an unusable system that ran fast and steady.
+In fact, in many cases, customers would prefer an easy to use system that was slow to an unusable system that ran fast and steady.
 I think an argument could be made in many situations that they’d be more productive with the later system than the former.

 The biggest danger with the code architecture view of a project is that if the UI is designed last, many assumptions can be built into the design of the architecture that unknowingly effect the UI design.
 For example, a database architecture for a website might require that information be typed in by the customer in a certain format (which turns out to be confusing to customers), or that certain kinds of widgets have to be displayed together (which turns out to be confusing to customers).
 By the time the team gets around to working on the UI layer, so many constraints may be placed onto the ui designer, that it’s impossible to actually create a system that’s easy for customers to use (so surprise: the system turns out to be confusing to customers).